g0r3wh0r3/g0r3wh0r3.github.io/_site/hydrogen-sensor.md

+this page is still a work in progress! i will have more descriptions of the project soon, but feel free to scroll through the photos :)
 I developed a prototype for a multimodal sensing system to monitor hydrogen concentration in natural gas pipelines.
 The system integrates ultrasonic and thermal conductivity sensors to determine hydrogen concentration.
 A machine learning model had been developed (not by me) to improve the accuracy of the results.
 This was run on a raspberry pi.
 I designed a PCB using KiCad, to power the sensors, acquire data from the sensors, and communicate with the raspberry pi.

 The PCB design went through several iterations.